Picos de Europa, Spain. Photo: Shutterstock-2261345255

 Cangas de Onis

 Your first night of the trip is spent at Hotel Los Lagos Nature in the centre of the picturesque town of Cangas de Onis, which sits at the foot of the Picos and on the banks of the Sella River.
-Housed in a historic building with a characterful bar and restaurant, you'll stay in twin-share rooms with en-suite bathrooms.
+Housed in a historic building with a characterful bar and restaurant, you'll stay in twin-share rooms with ensuite bathrooms.

-Mountain Refuges
+Mountain and Village Refuges

 Espinama